runely/calendar-homey/README.md

     - Added information about `Home` and `Work` Apple iCloud calendars which doesn't support to be publicly available.
 [Thanks to @DoctorBazinga for finding this out](https://community.homey.app/t/app-pro-icalcalendar/80708/16)
     - Prefix errors with `[ERROR]` in the logs
     - Show time used on calendar retrieval and finding active events
+    - More logging and nullify variables for faster garbage collection
 - 2.0.2
     - IcalCalendar device: Also log out when a capability value is updated and when a new capability is registered
     - Allow to remove the last calendar from app settings